Webb stars as Millwey Rise net deserved point at St Martins

 James Morgan was then replaced by Haydn Lewis and Turner gave way to Mikey Sayers.

-Unfortunately, a few minutes later a long ball into the Millwey penalty area caused confusion and was eventually lashed home giving keeper Tommy Donnan no chance.
-Dave Bridges was Millwey final substitution.
+Unfortunately, a few minutes later a long ball into the Millwey penalty area caused confusion and was eventually lashed home, giving keeper Tommy Donnan no chance.
+Dave Bridges was Millwey’s final substitution.
 He was replaced by Jack Bennett after putting in a sterling performance, running himself into the ground in the process.
-Although after this there were one or two threats at both ends the eventual draw was a fair result.
+Although after this there were one or two threats at both ends, the eventual draw was a fair result.